Mississippi justices toss voter-backed marijuana initiative

 Six justices ruled that the medical marijuana initiative is void because the state's initiative process is outdated.
 Three justices dissented.

 The initiative process was added to the Mississippi Constitution in the 1990s as Section 273.
 It requires petitioners trying to get any initiative on the ballot to gather one-fifth of signatures from each congressional district.
 Mississippi had five congressional districts at the time that was written.
-The state dropped to four districts after the 2000 Census, but language dealing with the initiative process was never updated.
+But the state dropped to four districts after the 2000 Census, and language dealing with the initiative process was never updated.

 “Whether with intent, by oversight, or for some other reason, the drafters of section 273(3) wrote a ballot-initiative process that cannot work in a world where Mississippi has fewer than five representatives in Congress," Justice Josiah Coleman wrote for the majority in the ruling Friday.
 "To work in today’s reality, it will need amending — something that lies beyond the power of the Supreme Court.”